sorrynofocus/sorrynofocus/README.md

 ### I'm an engineer.
 I love automation, desktop application development, and honeybees. 🐝

-- 🔭 I’m currently employed with Symantec/Broadcom as a Engineering Program Manager (fancy name for Senior).
+- 🔭 Currently employed with Symantec/Broadcom as a Engineering Program Manager (fancy name for Senior).
 Before the buyout, I've been a software engineer for Symantec since 2001.
-- 🌱 I’m always consuming lectures for persistent studies. 🤣
+- 🌱 Persistent studies, consuming lectures on engineering. 🤣
 - 👯 I’m looking to collaborate, but typically a lonewolf.
 - 🥅 Goals: Make tech videos/documents, get my code into github, become less stressed.
 - ⚡ Facts: Excellent work ethic.
 Total dedication.
 No time for nonsense.
-Enjoy running, astrology, and love Xbox.
+Enjoy running, astronomy, and love Xbox.
 - ✍️ Wrote my first science-fiction, dytopian novel.
 Planning on writing a space horror.
 Wrting is my second passion.

 ### Connect with me: